Akash-Mittal/aws-sqs-queue-status/README.md

+# aws-sqs-queue-status
+Python project with boto3 library to fetch and display the current number of items in one or more SQS queues and their dead letter queues.

 # Assumptions and Current Status
 - The test cases are yet to be mocked.
+- Some scenarios that needs handling - When 2 Valid Q  and 1 Invalid, Q without DLQ and other edge cases
 - To run the python script please use run.sh
 - AWS Default profile is picked up - TD - externalize the env. variable as per enironment.

-# aws-sqs-queue-status
-Python project with boto3 library to fetch and display the current number of items in one or more SQS queues and their dead letter queues.

 ```markdown
 # SQS Queue Message Counter